ameknite/rust-ci-cd-template/README.md

   - Lints catch common mistakes and improve your Rust code.
   - Check for the sections `[lints.rust]` and `[linsts.clippy]`
     in the [Cargo.toml file](./Cargo.toml).
+- cargo doc: Build the documentation.
+- cargo doc --test: Run tests in the documentation, only if the crate is a lib.
-- cargo test: Execute unit and integration tests.
+- [cargo-nextest](https://nexte.st/): Execute unit and integration tests.
 - [cargo miri](https://github.com/rust-lang/miri) test: Help to detect certain classes of [undefined behavior](https://doc.rust-lang.org/reference/behavior-considered-undefined.html).
 - [typos](https://crates.io/crates/typos):
   - Source code spell checker.